salesking/json_schema_tools/README.md

 ### Read Schema

-Before the fun begins with any of the tools one or multiple JSON schema files must be read(into a hash).
-So first provide a base path where the .json files can be found:
+Before the fun begins, with any of the tools, one or multiple JSON schema files must be available(read into a hash).
+So first provide a base path where the schema.json files are located.

     SchemaTools.schema_path = '/path/to/schema-json-files'

-No you can read a single or multiple schemas:
+Now you can read a single or multiple schemas:

     schema = SchemaTools::Reader.read :client
     # read all *.json files in schema path